 I yield back the balance of my time.
 Mr. DAVIS of Illinois.
 Madam Chairman, I move to strike the last word.
+The Acting CHAIR.
+The gentleman is recognized for 5 minutes.

 Mr. DAVIS of Illinois.
 Madam Chairman, I rise in strong opposition to H.R.
 1, which cuts the heart out of safety net programs which sustain and help sustain the most economically challenged and most vulnerable individuals and families in our society.